davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/select-subplan.md

 | * TODO-ef: Automate expanding focus in training
 |/
 | * TODO-dagl: Draw a DAG with clickable links
 |/
+| * Add a vim/neovim plugin for GhostText.
+How many significant edits do you make to Wikipedia and SE?
+|/
 | * TODO-mpd: Move pip and conda dependencies to notebooks
 |/